aep-dev/aep.dev/pages/general/licensing.md

 We say "nearly everything" as there are a few simple conditions that apply.

-Google's trademarks and other brand features are not included in this license.
+Trademarks and other brand features are not included in this license.
-Please see our [standard guidelines for third party use of Google brand features][branding] for information about this usage.

 In some cases, a page may include content consisting of images, audio or video material, or a link to content on a different webpage (such as videos or slide